MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 1. Click **Next**.

-1. The Quantinuum, IonQ, and Microsoft QIO providers are automatically added to the workspace.
+1. The IonQ, Quantinuum, Rigetti, Microsoft Quantum Computing, and Microsoft QIO providers are automatically added to the workspace.
 To add another available provider, click **Add** on that provider's tile.
 To modify the pricing plan for any of the selected providers, click **Modify**.

    > [!NOTE]
    > Pricing for Azure Quantum varies by provider.
 Please consult the information in the Providers tab of your Azure Quantum workspace in the Azure portal for the most up-to-date pricing information, or visit the [Azure Quantum pricing page](https://azure.microsoft.com/pricing/details/azure-quantum/).